-The outcome is an album that leads listeners into a warm, enthralling musical journey characterised by a sweeping musical spectrum.
+The outcome is an album that leads listeners into a warm, enthralling musical journey characterized by a sweeping musical spectrum.

 The tracks reinterpreted by the quartet, indeed, range from the anguished Smells like teen spirit by Nirvana (whose jazz reinterpretation by no means deadens its tense edginess) to the schizophrenic See Emily play, which reflects Syd Barret’s madness and that of the early Pink Floyd through a syncopated rhythm that can only be found in a jazz ride led by a piano that Roberto Olzer plays with insane mastery.